open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Protons in a Cyclotron/protons_in_a_cyclotron.md

     label: $r= $
     suffix: $\rm\ {m}$
     custom-format: .2g
+myst:
   substitutions:
     params:
       vars:
         title: Protons in a Cyclotron
-    B: 1.5
+      B: 2.0
 ---
 # {{ params.vars.title }}
 A physicist is designing a cyclotron to accelerate protons to one-tenth the speed of light.